Robpol86/robpol86.com/docs/posts/2022/2022-10-24-snapmaker-reverse-door.md

 2. Remove the rear top (with the converter hub) and rear bottom 24 BEAM A350-4 rails.
 3. Measure the offsets of the **foot fixture** indentations on the bottom rails (my enclosure measured 123 mm offset).
 4. Facing front to back flip the entire enclosure 180 degrees (e.g. top is now on the bottom).
-5. Relocate the LED strips from the bottom back to the top rails (the tiny screws aren't really necessary).
+5. Relocate the LED strips from the bottom to the top rails (the tiny screws aren't necessary).
 6. Flip the hall sensor (little black box on a vertical rail) 180 degrees so you can run the cable along the top.
 7. For the **foot fixtures** insert two M4 2020 T-nuts into each bottom rail.
 8. Mark on the now bottom rails the **foot fixture** offsets.